suryakantkakkar/todo-app/README.md

 In the project directory, you can run:

-## First step is to clone the repository using commans-:
+## First step is to clone the repository using command-:
 `git clone https://github.com/suryakantkakkar/todo-app`

 ## To install the required modules